bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 Inspectors are passive tools that annotate or report information about the plot based on the current cursor position.
 Multiple inspectors may be active at any given time.
-The inspectors menu in the toolbar allows users to toggle the active state of an inspector.
+You can toggle the active state of an inspector in the inspectors menu in the toolbar.

 CrosshairTool
 ~~~~~~~~~~~~~